-- Plans, organizes, and oversees assigned library service and/or program areas. - Provides management and leadership to assigned staff, including the following tasks: - o Interviews, selects, and trains new employees; - o Recommends promotion/demotion or other change in status of staff: - Plans and directs work/duties of staff: - Provides staff with feedback on their work performance through informal coaching and the annual review process; - o Engages staff in continuously improving library operations and services; - Ensures staff is well informed about District services, operations, programs, events, employee benefits, etc.; and - Ensures staff has appropriate training and professional development opportunities. - Ensures the safe and efficient operation of assigned area of responsibility. - Establishes and maintains cooperative working relationships with colleagues. - Compiles library activity reports and statistics.
+- Plans, organizes, and oversees assigned library service and/or program areas. - Provides management and leadership to assigned staff, including the following tasks: - o Interviews, selects, and trains new employees; - o Recommends promotion/demotion or other change in status of staff; - Plans and directs work/duties of staff; - Provides staff with feedback on their work performance through informal coaching and the annual review process; - o Engages staff in continuously improving library operations and services; - Ensures staff is well informed about District services, operations, programs, events, employee benefits, etc.; and - Ensures staff has appropriate training and professional development opportunities. - Ensures the safe and efficient operation of the library following current policy and